 Every Sunday morning, we offer worship by celebrating the Lord’s Supper, otherwise know as the Eucharist, Holy Communion, or the Mass.
 It includes readings from the Bible, prayers for our neighbors and the world, a sermon, and the ritual of receiving bread and wine, the sacramental body and blood of Christ.
 All baptized Christians are automatically welcome to receive communion, no questions asked.
 For many generations, Episcopalians have cherished an old prayer for the wellbeing of people of “all sorts and conditions.”
 At St. John’s, we continue not only to pray for all, but to welcome all, regardless of sort or condition!

 The atmosphere at St. John’s is usually a blend of personal warmth and ceremonial beauty.
-The service at 8 AM on Sunday is quiet and contemplative, while the service at 10 AM on Sunday includes lots of music and special programing for children.
-Children are always warmly welcome at all services, but the 10 AM service is designed with them in mind.
+Our service at 9 AM on Sunday includes lots of music and special programing for children.
+Children are always warmly welcome at all services!

 By the way, parking at St. John’s is mostly on the street, either Trumbull Place, which the church faces, or St. John’s Street.
 We do have a small parking lot behind the church, accessed from St. John’s Street, but it is no more convenient than Trumbull Place.
 Coming from either direction, the church buildings are handicapped accessible.